nguyentran0212/iegems-website/methodology.md

 Sage Audio has [an excellent article](https://www.sageaudio.com/blog/mastering/what-is-stereo-imaging.php) that explains stereo imaging better than what I can do.
 Have a look if you are curious.

 **Test tracks:**
-- [Eine kleine Nachtmusik - I. Allegro](https://music.apple.com/au/album/serenade-no-13-in-g-major-k-525-eine-kleine-nachtmusik/1193269208?i=1193270819): Listen for the clear direction of each instrument in the string quartet throughout the piece.
-You should also be able to hear cello locating closer to than the violin 1.
-- [Ruslan and Lyudmila, Act 1: Overture](https://music.apple.com/au/album/serenade-no-13-in-g-major-k-525-eine-kleine-nachtmusik/1193269208?i=1193270819)(0:00 to 1:30): Listen for the layering of orchestra sections.
-Do instruments seem to come from different distance or meshed together on a flat dome around you?
-At 1:00, do you hear the cello section very close to your right ears whilst the violin section faded to the distance to your front left?
 - [We are the world](https://music.apple.com/au/album/we-are-the-world/41737866?i=41737859)(3:00 onward): This song shows some excellent stereo imaging.
 Can you hear soloist upfront whilst the choir is pushed further away to the background?
 Can you hear one choir to the left and further to the back whilst the other to the right and a bit closer to you?
+- [Eine kleine Nachtmusik - I. Allegro](https://music.apple.com/au/album/serenade-no-13-in-g-major-k-525-eine-kleine-nachtmusik/1193269208?i=1193270819): Listen for the clear direction of each instrument in the string quartet throughout the piece.
+You should also be able to hear cello locating closer to than the violin 1.
+- [I vow to thee, my country](https://music.apple.com/au/album/i-vow-to-thee-my-country/521875772?i=521875953): This song is an excellent test for layering.
+Can you hear the boy choir standing in front of the men choir or they are on the same flat plane?

 **Rubric**
 - **1/5 (train wreck):** Mono sound.
 No soundstage whatsoever.